Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 44,750 Shares

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 44,750 shares of the business’s stock in a transaction on Wednesday, March 10th.
-The shares were sold at an average price of $265.46, for a total transaction of $11,879,335.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 44,750 shares of the company’s stock in a transaction that occurred on Friday, March 12th.
+The stock was sold at an average price of $266.69, for a total value of $11,934,377.50.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):